Table of Contents[Hide][Show]

 Is a MasterMind Right for You

 I really like being a part of mastermind groups and have joined a few over the last couple of years.

 Personally, I like groups that help people hold each other accountable.

 We all have great ideas, and oftentimes spend too much time discussing those ideas, and not enough time implementing them.
 We also tend to get stuck analyzing what to do next.

 Sometimes, I just need a friend to say “get it done and see what happens.”

 It’s really nice belonging to a group and not having to go it alone.

-Our commitment is that you’ll be part of a good group of people (who follow the mindset characteristics described above) and not have to go it alone.
+We recommend you choose a good group of people (who follow the mindset characteristics described above) and not have to go it alone.

 I asked Chris to share his story about the dangers of going it alone.
 Here is that story.

 Sign up for our newsletter, and in addition to important updates about what’s going on with BizBudding and Mai Theme, you’ll get helpful, on-demand, expert advice based on our years of experience working closely with hundreds of ambitious bloggers, creatives, and entrepreneurs.